Client: Andy Nickerson, Andy Nickerson Photography

 Andy and Debbie faced a challenge that many new business owners face, especially those that base their business from home and do everything themselves.

 As Andy explains “We are great at coming up with ideas but unless there is a formal structure in place it won’t happen!
 We realised that what we had a classic yo-yo marketing approach of seeing initial success then nothing for a couple of months.
-With Debbie joining, the structure of the Masterplan programme was the key for us.
-The course has given us a framework and language we both can work from — and the basis to sit down each day or week and actually do some of these ideas — but it’s also taught us what not to do.”
+With Debbie joining, the structure of the Chapter Companion courses on Watertight Webschool was the key for us.
+It has given us a framework and language we both can work from — and the basis to sit down each day or week and actually do some of these ideas — but it’s also taught us what not to do.”

-Andy also enjoyed the input of an external pair of eyes, seeing this as another benefit of the Masterplan course.
-Andy and Debbie were supported through their course by Watertight Marketing Accredited Consultant, Ben Wheeler who acted as their monthly Accountability Partner.
+Andy also enjoyed the input of an external pair of eyes, seeing this as another benefit of the courses.
+Andy and Debbie were supported through their course by Watertight Marketing Certified Practitioner, Ben Wheeler who acted as their monthly Accountability Partner.
 Andy describes having someone at the end of a phone who’s Watertight Marketing trained, like Ben, as “a huge benefit that adds that external focus you don’t see when you are running it yourself.”

 Identifying Andy’s marketing leaks

-As part of the Masterplan course, Andy and Debbie reviewed their marketing against the Thirteen Touchpoint Leaks™.
+As part of the Companion Course for Chapter 2 from Watertight Marketing, Andy and Debbie reviewed their marketing against the Thirteen Touchpoint Leaks™.
 This is Watertight Marketing’s bottom-up analysis that identifies how businesses lose both customers and profit from their marketing activities — and creates a traffic light action plan of priorities, putting those that need immediate attention at the top of the list.

 So, what leaks jumped out, and what did they do as a result?